 Judicial custody involves detaining the accused in jail or prison under court orders.
 It is used when:

 Understanding the difference between judicial custody and police custody is crucial for navigating the legal system effectively.
 Both forms of custody serve different purposes but aim to balance individual rights and the requirements of justice.
-For expert assistance with custody-related matters or family law issues, consult a top Child custody lawyer in Delhi or explore legal resources on child custody after divorce in India.
+With the right legal knowledge and help from the best lawyer in Delhi, individuals can better safeguard their rights and navigate legal matters with confidence.

 Advocate Priya Pal, a proactive Delhi-based lawyer, leads a skilled team and shares legal insights through her blog to help readers navigate the law.